 ⏰ How long does it take to get a divorce?

-If everything is agreed, the divorce process is usually around four months from the time we file your application to the final divorce order.
+If everything is agreed, the divorce process is usually around four months from the time we file your application to the final order.

 Once we understand your circumstances and requirements, we’ll be able to give you a more accurate estimate about how long it will take.